AckerlyXu/heima/articles/storage/storage-python-how-to-use-blob-storage.md

 ---
-title: How to use Azure Blob storage (object storage) from Python | Azure
+title: How to use Azure Blob storage (object storage) from Python | Microsoft Docs
 description: Store unstructured data in the cloud with Azure Blob storage (object storage).
 services: storage
 documentationcenter: python